 Once the water is boiling, add the baking soda and mix until it has dissolved.
 Then you can add your pasta.
 Boil for 2 minutes longer (if you use a thinner type, reduce the time a bit) than the time stated on the packaging.

 After boiling, place the noodles in a colander and rinse them thoroughly with tap water to remove any sliminess.
-If they are to be used for hot soup, it is OK to wash them with hot water.
-Once washed, place them in a bowl.
+If they are to be used for hot soup, washing them with hot water is OK.

 Enjoy your spaghetti-hack ramen with your favorite ramen broth and toppings!